insafhamdi/Car-Insurance/README.md

 This repository contains the implementation of several machine learning models to predict whether a customer of "On the Road" car insurance will make a claim during the policy period.
 The project focuses on leveraging customer data to build models with high predictive accuracy, with the goal of simplifying and optimizing insurance claim predictions.

 ## Dataset
-The dataset used in this project is stored in dataset.
+The dataset used in this project is stored in dataset.csv .
 It includes various features related to the customer's profile such as age, driving experience, income level, and past driving records.
 The target variable is outcome, indicating whether a claim was made.

 ## Features
 age: Age group of the client (categorical)